Trolli: Sponsorship

 Trolli sponsored the football club SpVgg Greuther Fürth from 2010 to 2014, during which time their home stadium was named the Trolli Arena.

 Manufacturing plants and factories

-Trolli GmbH has its headquarters in Fürth and has factories in Boizenburg, Neunburg vorm Wald and Hagenow.
+Trolli GmbH has its headquarters in Fürth, and has factories in Boizenburg, Neunburg vorm Wald and Hagenow.

-In 2001 Mederer built a production site in Guangzhou, China in a joint venture with the Spanish company 'Multi Joyco'. in 2004 Mederer took over 100% of the enterprise.
+In 2001, Mederer built a production site in Guangzhou, China, in a joint venture with the Spanish company Multi Joyco.
+In 2004, Mederer took over 100% of the enterprise.
 From China Trolli exports its products to nations in Asia, Australasia, North America and the Middle East.

-In Europe Trolli has a manufacturing plant in Valencia, Spain, Italy and a packaging plant in Pilsen, Czech Republic.
+In Europe, Trolli has a manufacturing plant in Valencia, Spain; Italy; and a packaging plant in Plzeň, Czech Republic.
 They also have a production plant in Colombia under the manufacturer Aldor.

 Products

 Trolli product ranges include: Original, Sour, Soft, Special, Liquorice, Extra Fruity, Marshmallows, Gelatine-free, Gluten, Vegetarian, Lactose-Free, Halal products and Gummy Frogs.
+As of 2024, Trolli started a new product called Trolli Gummi Pop, where it is a gummy popsicle.